YuukanOO/uniformcss.com/docs/introduction/overview.md

 ### 3. Built with CSS Variables in mind

 Prefer not to worry about preprocessors and just start building your site?
-Just add the pre-packaged CDN version of Uniform and customize fonts, colors, sizes, and more by directly overriding each CSS variable.
+Just add the pre-packaged CDN version of Uniform and customize fonts and colors to match your project by overriding each CSS variable.
 It's that easy.

 ```html
 <!-- index.html -->